-This movie is really painful in a good way.
-The pain of pleasure theory is quickly translated into a vivid literal imagery through a simple and gory story line, wherein a young scientist experiments his newly founded painkilling drug – named MySon – on three ladies, and they in turn suffer brutal side effects leading them to either take pleasure in harming themselves or the others.
+This movie is painful in a good way.
+The pain of pleasure theory is quickly translated into a vivid literal imagery through a simple and gory story line, wherein a young scientist experiments his newly founded painkilling drug – named MySon – on three ladies and they in turn suffer brutal side effects leading them to either take pleasure in harming themselves and others.
 Another genius side in the film lies in the name of the substance MySon (name itself suggesting the idea of having a child).
-A complete ironic contrast of the anti-pregnancy experiments (conducted by the scientist’s mom which is merged with Eigi’s MySon drugs), it also suggests the idea of rebirth – the birth of so-eternal happiness that leads to eternal pleasure of pain, insanity, and even death, after being mixed with the anti-pregnancy experiments conducted by the scientist’s mom.
+A complete ironic contrast of the anti-pregnancy experiments (conducted by the scientist’s mom, which is merged with Eigi’s MySon drugs), it also suggests the idea of rebirth – the birth of so-eternal happiness that leads to eternal pleasure of pain, insanity and even death, after being mixed with the anti-pregnancy experiments conducted by the scientist’s mom.

 But the real genius aspect lies in the extremity of gore.
-The movie itself has managed to captivate cringe among the audience, most particularly through enormous presence of blood and close-ups of self-mutilation, self-cannibalism, and atrocious sadistic murders.
-These alone have outlawed the movie’s flaws including boring and unnecessary scenes and some confusion in the plot (wherein sometimes the audience does not receive the answers to their questions they have been asking themselves throughout the film).
-The film can also involve various interpretations – wherein the drug is perceived to directly turn pain into pleasure (i.e. its main job is to really manipulate the people into self-exploitation of hurting), or to kill pain with a side effect of manipulating people into resorting to harm when taken excessively or with another drug.
-Or it may be that their curiosity in not feeling pain in their simple wounds (after the drug injection) leads them to hurt more even until they are soaked with blood.
+The movie itself has managed to captivate cringe among the audience, most particularly through enormous presence of blood and close-ups of self-mutilation, self-cannibalism and atrocious sadistic murders.
+These alone have outlawed the movie’s flaws including boring and unnecessary scenes, and some confusion in the plot wherein sometimes the audience does not receive the answers to their questions they have been asking themselves throughout the film.
+The film can also involve various interpretations – wherein the drug is perceived to directly turn pain into pleasure by manipulating the users into self-exploitation of hurting themselves and others, or to actually kill pain with a side effect of manipulating drug users into resorting to harm when taken excessively or with another drug.
+Or it may be that their curiosity in not feeling pain in their simple wounds after the drug injection leads them to hurt more even until they are soaked with blood.
 The movie is likewise interpreted as a morbid metaphor of damaging effects of drugs consumption in general, providing the bloodily damaged painkilling drug subjects as an example.

 Definitely a recommendation for gore and horror aficionados.
 The film never fails to answer their expectations in what makes an excellent gore/horror masterpiece.